The Reporting Component

 2.2.
 ReportData section

 The ReportData struct describes the ports to monitor.
 As the example shows (see also Figure 1, “Component Reporting Example”), a complete component can be monitored (Camera) or specific ports of a peer component can be monitored.
-The reporting component can monitor any data type as long as it is known in the Orocos type system.
-Extending the type system is explained in the Plugin Manual of the Real-Time Toolkit.
+The reporting component can monitor any data type as long as it's typkit is loaded in the Orocos type system (use ROS' rtt_rosnode or typegen to generate typekits).

 2.3.
 Reading the configuration file